BellGasp/ember-table-data/README.md

 ##### Body / Row

 The 'body' and 'row' component expose the 'property', 'comparator', 'value' and 'deleteButton' component.
-The 'property' component is used to display the property dropdown to be filter on.
+The 'property' component is used to display the property dropdown to filter on.
 The 'comparator' component is used to display the comparator list base on the type of the property selected.
-The 'value' component is used to display the input to select the value for the filter.
+The 'value' component is used to display an input to enter the value on which to filter.
 The 'deleteButton' is used to display a button that will delete the row from the filters.
-This component render with button tag.
+This component renders with button tag.

-The 'row' component expose the count of the filters.
+The 'row' component exposes the count of the filters.
 You can use that to have logical display on the deleteButton component.
 In the case below, we display the delete button only if 2 filter or more are in the list.

 ```hbs
 {{#filter.body as |body|}}